ArticOff/nitrogen/README.md

 this program is an improved and optimized version with even more features

-- :stopwatch: Time to generate the codes
+- ⏱️: Time to generate the codes
-- :mega: A webhook notification system
+- 📣: A webhook notification system
-- :calling: A mention system on Discord
+- 📲: A mention system on Discord
-- :runner: Faster than the free version
+- 🏃: Faster than the free version
+- 3️⃣: 3x more powerful
+- :outbox_tray: Real-time information
-- :books: Anecdotes about the program
+- 📚: Anecdotes about the program
-- :bar_chart: Some statistics
+- 📊: Some statistics
-- :hammer: A version that is self-regulating at the CPU level
+- 🔨: A version that is self-regulating at the CPU level
-- :computer: Can be run on a server
+- 💻: Can be run on a server
-- :four: 4x more powerful

 ## Preview